tomchen-stripe/mcp-server-token-sizes/README.md

 | [responses/list-api-endpoints/name-and-description.txt](responses/list-api-endpoints/name-and-description.txt) | 4347 tokens | 13041 tokens |

 3. Return relevant tool names/descriptions

+Estimates for if we were to return a subset of tools related to what the user is trying to do.
+There's more exploration to do here of how we would return a subset of APIs.

 | estimated tokens (for ~a dozen APIs) name-only | estimated tokens (for ~a dozen APIs) name-and-description |
 |----------------------------------|----------------------------------|